carlow78/nerospizza/README.md

 # **_Nero's Pizza_**

 Nero's Pizza is a small recently opened (fictional) pizzeria based in Oranmore, Galway, Ireland.
-The site is in its infancy as is targeted at people around the area (and beyond) to learn more about the new business.
+The site is for a new business and is targeted at people around the area (and beyond) to get to know the business more.

 The site was designed using the mobile first development model with additional media queries for devices with larger screens.